-The following table sets forth our consolidated cash and cash equivalents and capitalization as of October 31, 2011 on:
+The following table sets forth our consolidated cash and cash equivalents and capitalization as of July 31, 2011 on:

-- Ÿ an actual basis; - Ÿ on a pro forma basis to reflect the conversion of all outstanding shares of our convertible preferred stock on a one-for-one basis into 25,357,721 shares of common stock, which we expect to occur immediately prior to the closing of this offering; and - Ÿ on a pro forma as adjusted basis to reflect the conversion of our convertible preferred stock discussed in the prior bullet and our receipt of the net proceeds from our sale of 8,850,000 shares of common stock in this offering at an initial public offering price of \$13.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses.
+- Ÿ an actual basis: - Ÿ on a pro forma basis to reflect the conversion of all outstanding shares of our convertible preferred stock on a one-for-one basis into 25,357,721 shares of common stock, which we expect to occur immediately prior to the closing of this offering; and - Ÿ on a pro forma as adjusted basis to reflect the conversion of our convertible preferred stock discussed in the prior bullet and our receipt of the net proceeds from our sale of shares of common stock in this offering at an assumed initial public offering price of \$ pe share, the midpoint of the price range set forth on the front cover of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses.

+The information below is illustrative only and our capitalization following the completion of this offering will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this table together with "Selected Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes appearing elsewhere in this prospectus.

+1

-As of October 31, 2011 Actual Pro Forma Pro Forma As Adjusted (1) (unaudited) (in thousands) Cash and cash equivalents \$ 31,171 \$ 31,171 \$ 135,140 Short-term and long-term debt \$ - \$ - \$ - Convertible preferred stock, \$0.0001 par value: 25,643,493 shares authorized, 25,357,721 shares issued and outstanding, actual; no shares authorized, none issued or outstanding, pro forma; no shares authorized, issued or outstanding, pro forma as adjusted 36,500 - Common stock, \$0.0001 par value; 55,000,000 shares authorized, 14,685,230 shares issued and outstanding, actual; 500,000,000 shares authorized, 40,042,951 shares issued and outstanding, pro forma; and 500,000,000 shares authorized, 48,892,951 shares issued and outstanding, pro forma as adjusted 1 4 5 Additional paid-in capital 23,945 60,442 163,438 Accumulated other comprehensive loss (218) (218) (218) Accumulated deficit (33,559) (33,559) (33,559) Total stockholders' equity 26,669 26,669 129,666 Total capitalization \$ 26,669 \$ 26,669 \$ 129,666
+Actual Pro Forma (ur (in thousands) Pro Forma As Adjusted naudited)

+Cash and cash equivalents \$ 59,625 \$ \$

+Short-term and long-term debt \$ \$

+Convertible preferred stock, \$0.0001 par value: 25,643,493 shares authorized, 25,357,721 shares issued and outstanding, actual; no shares authorized, none issued or outstanding, pro forma; no shares authorized, issued or outstanding, pro forma as adjusted 36,500

+Common stock, \$0.0001 par value; 55,000,000 shares authorized, 14,422,557 shares issued and outstanding, actual; 500,000,000 shares authorized, 39,780,278 shares issued and outstanding, pro forma; and 500,000,000 shares authorized, shares issued and outstanding, pro forma as adjusted 1

+Additional paid-in capital 20,231

+Accumulated other comprehensive loss (209)

+Accumulated deficit (38,371)

+Total stockholders' equity 18,152

+Total capitalization \$ 18,152 \$ \$